brycewray/hugo-site/content/posts/2021/09/zero-javascript-navigation-menu-tailwind-css.md

 - Responsive, serving as a "hamburger" menu for small screen widths but a regular nav bar otherwise.
 - Accessible, including keyboard-only navigability.

 However, by the end of that year, this site's menu was all of those.
 I built it by borrowing shamelessly from a [Codepen](https://codepen.io/kevinpowell/pen/jxppmr) by [Kevin Powell](https://www.kevinpowell.co/).
-Over time, I learned to make it work under various styling configurations---first with Sass, then with Tailwind, then with more-or-less vanilla CSS (albeit enhanced by [PostCSS](https://postcss.org)).
+Over time, I learned to make it work under various styling configurations --- first with Sass, then with Tailwind, then with more-or-less vanilla CSS (albeit enhanced by [PostCSS](https://postcss.org)).
 As regular readers of this site know, I've gone back and forth among those three ever since; and, currently, the site is back on Tailwind.

 On occasion during my "Tailwind phases," I strayed from the zero-JavaScript approach (adding just a tiny bit of functionality with JavaScript) but, for reasons I won't cover herein, found it not to my liking.
 I kept wondering why I couldn't simply adapt the pure-CSS logic from Kevin Powell's original menu so it would work in Tailwind.